publiccodenet/about/activities/tool-management/index.md

 * [Streamyard](streamyard.md) (livestreaming our podcast)
 * [Tentoo](tentoo.md) (human resources management, including processing salaries and expenses)

-### Website, DNS and VPS'es for self-hosted tools:
+## Website, DNS and VPS'es for self-hosted tools

 * Our website is hosted with Jekyll at [GitHub Pages](https://pages.github.com/)
 * Our DNS records are hosted at [Gandi](https://www.gandi.net/en)